Tetrakern/fictioneer/DOCUMENTATION.md

 ### Latest Recommendations

-Renders a two-column grid of small cards, showing the latest four recommendations ordered by publishing date, descending.
+Renders a multi-column grid of small cards, showing the latest four recommendations ordered by publishing date, descending.

 * **count:** Limit recommendations to any positive number, although you should keep it reasonable.
 Default `4`.
 * **type:** Either `default` or `compact`.
 The compact variant is smaller with less data.